sferez/Noisy_Entropy_in_Languages/README.md

 --start: Start date of the scraping
 --end: End date of the scraping
 --interval: Interval of the scraping (Default: 1 day)
---headless: Run the scraping in headless mode (Default: False)
+--headless: Run the scraping in headless mode
 --class_: Flag to indicate if the scraping is for a class (Default: 1)
---only_id: Flag to indicate if only the tweet id should be scraped (Default: False)
+--only_id: Flag to indicate if only the tweet id should be scraped
 ```

 The data will be saved in the following path: